-Fitting a new radiator is not the most difficult of tasks and any competent plumber with experience of central heating systems should be able to do this work.
+Fitting a new radiator is not the most difficult of tasks and any competent plumber with experience in central heating systems should be able to complete this project in no time.
+The materials make up most of the cost so how much it will cost depends on which radiator you choose, supply-only prices vary from around £100 to £800, depending on whether you want a cheap, basic radiator or something fancier.

 There are several reasons why you would want to add a radiator to your system.

 - To swap a single radiator for a double one.

 - To add an extra radiator to a room for better heating.